-- A. Only research and development, light industrial, general industry and storage and distribution uses will be permitted on the site unless the proposal is ancillary to the employment use. - B. The employment site is developed in accordance with the development requirements set out below. - C. A local labour agreement to be agreed with Doncaster Council will be required for the development of this site.
+- A. Only research and development, light industrial, general industry and storage and distribution uses will be permitted on the site unless the proposal is ancillary to the employment use. - B. The employment site is developed in accordance with the development requirements set out below. - C. A local labour agreement to be agreed with Doncaster Council will be sought for the development of this site.

+Development Requirements

-Development Requirements Archaeology Investigations to be undertaken Biodiversity Habitat losses should be accounted for, and appropriate compensation provided.
-Biodiversity enhancements should be focused upon extending the country park into the allocation Conservation & Heritage The site is near the grade II listed headstocks.
+Archaeology Investigations to be undertaken Conservation & Heritage The site is near the grade II listed headstocks.
 Development should respect the setting of the headstocks and important views from gateway locations.
 Design The scheme should develop pedestrian and cycle connectivity with the adjoining country park allocation and destinations beyond.
 Landscaped buffers to the country park and headstocks should be provided.
 Education A contribution towards skills training for local people will be required Flood risk A detailed site specific Flood Risk Assessment is required for the development of this site.
 A sequential approach towards the layout of the development will be required also and submission of ET will be required if necessary Infrastructure Contributions will be sought to meet other policies in the Neighbourhood Plan and Doncaster Local Plan.
 This will include contributions towards the headstocks, country park and access road.
 Transport Seek to minimise HGV movement through Stainforth.